When everyone is focused on winning, no one is focused on changing the game.

 Imagine a mature category, it could be accounting software, residential architecture, gyms, legal services, independent retail, or B2B agencies.

-One firm introduces tiered packages, a shiny new dashboard, a premium support line, a branded methodology.
-Others replicate the pattern because it sounds like progress.
+• One firm introduces tiered packages, a shiny new dashboard, a premium support line, a branded methodology.
+Others replicate the pattern because it looks like progress.

 A business can become exceptionally good at a game that is gradually becoming less valuable.